cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 The above command highlights the detection ordering within the node language buildpackage.
 You may have noticed it during `cf push` logs.

 ## Stacks
 Apps need root file system to run.
 A stack provides the buildpack lifecycle with build-time and run-time environments in the form of images.
-You can see what stacks are installed in `cf-workloads` namespace.
+You can see stack images in `cf-workloads` namespace.

 ```console
 kubectl get stacks -n cf-workloads-staging

 ```

+You will `cflinuxfs3-stack` is the defautl stack used in cf-for-k8s.

 ```console
 kubectl describe stacks/cflinuxfs3-stack -n cf-workloads-staging | grep Spec -A 6